nandakishormpai/manglish_lyrics_generator/README.md

 #### Manglish Lyrics Generator

   Our project submission to [TinkerHub Build From Home || ML track](https://www.notion.so/Build-From-Home-by-TinkerHub-ab27844482524837aed175a57cf560cf).
-We choose the ML stack and chose [Sithara song generator](https://www.notion.so/ML3-Sithara-song-generator-f0b74faa46714a6f883285b0e6c79267) project.
+We chose the ML track and [Sithara song generator](https://www.notion.so/ML3-Sithara-song-generator-f0b74faa46714a6f883285b0e6c79267) project in it.

 ## Contents of the Repository